You can download forms and guidance to help you send your tax return either online or by post.

 - employees or company directors - SA102

 - non-UK residents or dual residents - SA109

 Check the full list of supplementary pages to make sure you fill in the right sections if you’re sending your return by post.

-If you’re sending a tax return for the 2011 to 2012 tax year or earlier, get forms from the National Archive.
+If you’re sending a tax return for the 2012 to 2013 tax year or earlier, get forms from the National Archives.